 The exact cause of a rupture is difficult to say.
-However, it seems to occur more frequently when the tendon and the gastrocnemius and soleus muscles in the calf are weak.
+There seems to be a occur more frequently when the tendon and the calf muscles (gastrocnemius and soleus) are weak.
 Weaker muscles are shorter and tighter than usually and this causes more stress on the Achilles tendon.
 A forceful stretch of the tendon while the calf muscles are contracting and the leg is moving forward can cause a rupture to occur.

 Achilles tendonitis, tendinosis and tenosynovitis should never go untreated because these conditions lead to the weakening of the tendon and possibly a complete rupture.
 An injured, weakened tendon held together by scar tissue is very susceptible to a rupture because it is not strong enough to withstand the demands placed on it during exercise or everyday activities.

 The most common location for a tear on the Achilles tendon is at its weakest point, approximately 1.5-2.5 inches above the heel where the blood flow is the lowest in the entire tendon.

 When a rupture occurs, it will feel as though you were hit in the back of the Achilles and you may hear a popping sound.
 Although you may actually experience very little pain, once your Achilles tendon ruptures, you will not be able to lift up onto your toes and your ability to walk is affected.